ittner/newslinkrss/README.md

   CSS approach is simpler for this particular case, so let's use an `--author-from-csss 'a[href^="/autor/"]'`.
-While not required for this site (name is the only child element of "a"), some sites may prefix the author name with a "by "; For these cases, we could also use options `--csss-author-regex` and `--xpath-author-regex` to select only the name with a regular expression.
+While not required for this site (name is the only child element of "a"), some sites may prefix the author name with a "by " or similar; For these cases, we could also use options `--csss-author-regex` and `--xpath-author-regex` to select only the name with a regular expression.
 Also notice that author is an optional element in both RSS and Atom, but it is nice to have it appearing in the correct fields in the news reader so we can use this information for filtering reading lists, for example.

 The resulting command line is: